Disorders of the Endocrine System

 About 1.3 million people will be diagnosed with diabetes this year.
 Diabetes is the fifth-deadliest disease in the U. S., and it has no cure.

-The American Diabetes Association awarded the Diabetes Education Center a four-year certificate of recognition for offering high quality diabetes self-management education.
-This certification was re-designated in 2014.
-The certification ensures that our program meets the national standards for diabetes self-management education programs.
+We use the most recent practice guidelines to prevent or minimize the complications of diabetes, and the American Diabetes Association has awarded the Diabetes Education Center a four-year certificate of recognition for offering high quality diabetes self-management education.
+This certification ensures that our program meets the national standards for diabetes self-management education programs.

 Our program focuses on the AADE7 Self Care Behaviors (American Association of Diabetes Educators) listed below: